ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 [RACScheduler][].

 ### Switch schedulers in as few places as possible

+Notwithstanding the above, events should only be delivered to a specific [scheduler][RACScheduler] when absolutely necessary.
+Switching schedulers can introduce unnecessary delays and cause an increase in CPU load.

+Generally, the use of [-deliverOn:][RACSignal+Operations] should be restricted to the end of a signal chain – e.g., before subscription, or before the values are bound to a property.

 ### Make side effects explicit
 ### Share the side effects of a signal by multicasting
 ### Debug streams by giving them names